tytydraco/yessleep/out/Please_Make_The_Crying_In_My_Walls_Stop.md

 *Heads, they put an offer in.
 Tails, they go back to looking at places in the suburbs.*

-She dropped the key onto the linoleum counter with a clang.
+She dropped it onto the linoleum counter with a clang.

 “Where’s the master bedroom?”
 She asked.